 - Do not get overly friendly with the physician and do not talk too much.
 Just answer the questions as briefly as you can.
 Remember, he or she is trained to befriend you to get you to open up.
 Keep in mind that this is done on purpose and that this physician is working for the insurance company to reduce or deny your claim.

-The trial attorneys at Van Riper and Nies Attorneys, an Army Ranger Veteran-owned law firm, have successfully represented injured clients in personal injury and motor vehicle accident cases in Broward, Palm Beach, Martin County and St. Lucie counties in Florida.
+The trial attorneys at Van Riper and Nies Attorneys, an Army Ranger Veteran-owned law firm, have successfully represented injured clients in personal injury and motor vehicle accident cases from our personal injury law offices in Boca Raton, Deerfield Beach, Delray Beach, West Palm Beach and Stuart, Florida.
 This article is not a substitute for legal advice.
 For more information about our Personal Injury Practice Group call 877-322-5291.
 For information about IMEs or DMEs in Defense Base Act cases, visit defensebaseactlawyers.com.